kjgpta/Recipe-API/README.md

 ### Output Response

-The API responds with an array of recipe objects.
+The API responds with an array of AI-generated recipe objects.
 Each object contains:

 - `Id` (integer): Unique identifier for the recipe.
 - `title` (string): Name of the recipe.
-- `description` (string): Brief description of the recipe.
+- `description` (string): AI-generated brief description of the recipe.
 - `cookTime` (string): Estimated cooking time.
 - `servings` (integer): Number of servings.
 - `ingredients` (array of strings): List of ingredients required.